-The whole debate has evolved, explains Norelli, there is a new a new outlook.
+"I think the whole debate has evolved," said Norelli.
+"There is a new a new outlook.
 It's less defensive.
 This is because the phenomenon of immigration to America as well as migration worldwide has evolved.
 The debate has now expanded."